Multiple instruction, multiple data

+Flynn's Taxonomy of a MIMD design: multiple instruction, multiple data.
+Each "PU" (processing unit) does not necessarily correspond to a processor, just some functional unit that can perform processing.
+The PU's are indicated as such to show relationship between instructions, data, and the processing of the data.

 In computing, multiple instruction, multiple data (MIMD) is a technique employed to achieve parallelism.
 Machines using MIMD have a number of processor cores that function asynchronously and independently.
 At any time, different processors may be executing different instructions on different pieces of data.

-MIMD architectures may be used in a number of application areas such as computer-aided design/computer-aided manufacturing, simulation, modeling, and as communication switches.
+MIMD architectures may be used in a number of application areas such as computer-aided design and computer-aided manufacturing, simulation, modeling, and as communication switches.
 MIMD machines can be of either shared memory or distributed memory categories.
 These classifications are based on how MIMD processors access memory.
 Shared memory machines may be of the bus-based, extended, or hierarchical type.
 Distributed memory machines may have hypercube or mesh interconnection schemes.

 Examples

 An example of MIMD system is Intel Xeon Phi, descended from Larrabee microarchitecture.
 These processors have multiple processing cores (up to 61 as of 2015) that can execute different instructions on different data.

 Most parallel computers, as of 2013, are MIMD systems.